February 1923

 Writing to Joe McGarrity, de Valera ‘One big effort from our friends everywhere and I think we would finally smash the Free State’.
 He acknowledges that ‘Deasy incident’ was a setback but that he was certain ‘all will be right again’ in some time.

-In an attack on sentries guarding Portobello Barracks, two anti-Treaty volunteers (Nicholas Murphy and George King) are killed.
+In an attack on sentries guarding Portobello Barracks in Dublin, two anti-Treaty volunteers (Nicholas Murphy and George King) are killed.

 Dorney (2017), pg 228

-Tom Barry and Tom Crofts go to Dublin to meet Liam Lynch and strongly request a meeting of the anti-Treaty Army Executive but Lynch declines to call a meeting.
+Tom Barry and Tom Crofts (who had replaced Deasy as O/C 1st Southern Division of anti-Treaty army) go to Dublin to meet Liam Lynch and strongly request a meeting of the anti-Treaty Army Executive but Lynch declines to call a meeting.

-An appeal from anti-Treaty prisoners in Limerick jail to the O/C of the 2nd Southern Division stated “A continuation of the present struggle is a waste of blood … and ought to stop now.”
+In an appeal from anti-Treaty prisoners in Limerick jail to the O/C of the 2nd Southern Division, they state “A continuation of the present struggle is a waste of blood … and ought to stop now.”
 Similar appeals were made from anti-Treaty prisoners in Cork and Clonmel jails.

 Hopkinson (1988), pg 232; McCarthy (2015), pg 117; Horgan (2018), pgs 132-133